Five Questions to ask before you enrol in a PLT course

-Choosing the right Practical Legal Training (PLT) provider is a critical step in moving from law student to practicing lawyer.
+Choosing the right Practical Legal Training (PLT) provider is an important step in moving from law student to practising lawyer.
 The best provider for you will depend on your career goals, learning style, and personal circumstances.
-Before you enrol, be sure to ask these five essential questions to ensure you're making a well-informed decision.

 The work experience placement is the heart of your PLT, where theory meets practice.
 Providers handle this component differently, and it's a crucial point of difference.

-Do I need to find my own placement, or does the provider offer a placement assistance program?
+• Do I need to find my own placement, or does the provider offer a placement assistance program?
+IOLT helps you find a placement for free.

-What are the alternatives if I struggle to find a placement?
-Is there an in-house clinical practice option?
+• What are the alternatives if I struggle to find a placement?
+We will help you find a placement for free.

-Can my current role as a paralegal or law clerk count towards my work experience hours?
+• Can my current role as a paralegal or law clerk count towards my work experience hours?
+Yes, with IOLT counts towards your 20 days.

 A provider with strong support for the placement component can be a significant advantage in a competitive market.